Photo Phishing Scam: How To Keep Your Pond Safe From Scammers

 If There's a Link, Don't Open It

-Look at the link title or hover over it to see where it would send you (hover your cursor over the link and look to the bottom of your browser window).
+Look at the link title or hover over it to see where it would send you.
+(Hovering your cursor over the hyperlink will display the full link in the bottom of your browser window.)

-IF someone is claiming that you are using their picture, the link they send should be linking to your site since they are trying to give you "proof" of your theft.
-If the link leads somewhere else, it is a good indicator that the sender has ill intentions for your computer and data.
+IF someone is claiming that you are using their picture, the link they send should be linking to your site.
+After all they're trying to give you "proof" of your theft.
+If the link leads somewhere else, that's a sure signs of bad intentions.

 Don't Get Hooked

 Scammers can hide malicious spyware in the most innocent-looking places.
-In that same vein, we also recommend you scan any items you download with anti-virus or anti-malware software before opening or installing.
+We also recommend you scan any items you download with anti-virus or anti-malware software before opening or installing.

 You can also use the survival-focused S.T.O.P. acronym to allow time to form a solution.